 Although the Tokyo General Union doesn’t restrict membership, it is true to say that it has developed areas of concentration and specialization.
 Members generally are employed in the banking, foreign language teaching, and publishing industry.

-The smallest branch has just three members; while the largest has over 30.
+The smallest branch has just three members; while our two largest branches have over 70.
 The branches oversee the day-to-day affairs of the union at each workplace.
 Each chapter negotiates with the employers regarding annual salary working conditions.
 It is only when a chapter encounters trouble or needs special assistance that the staff of the Tokyo General Union central office step in.

 Chapter unions are brought together in a number of ways.
 Firstly, the Executive Committee of Zenkoku Ippan Tokyo General Union has about twenty positions and members of many different chapters are well represented.
 Second, there are regular scheduled meetings for representatives of all chapters to come together.
 Newsletters, postal mailouts, e-mailings and Internet web pages are other ways in which information and experiences are shared.
 There are also plenty of social events organised by the union, where members of different branches can meet.